Norway174/UCRP/README.md

 # Universal Crafting Recipe Planner (UCRP)

 A powerful, visual crafting recipe planner that helps you organize complex crafting trees for games, projects, or any hierarchical recipe system.
-Built as a single-page web application with an intuitive drag-and-drop interface.
+Built as a single-page web application with an intuitive node-based interface and automatic layout system.

 ![UCRP Interface](https://iili.io/Fckn6va.png)

 ## 🚀 Features

 ### Visual Tree Builder
-- **Interactive Canvas**: Drag and zoom to navigate your recipe trees
+- **Interactive Canvas**: Pan and zoom to navigate your recipe trees with smooth camera controls
 - **Node-based System**: Each item is represented as a node with quantity and completion tracking
+- **Automatic Layout**: Intelligent positioning system that organizes your trees hierarchically
-- **Flexible Layout**: Switch between top-to-bottom and left-to-right tree orientations
+- **Flexible Orientation**: Switch between top-to-bottom and left-to-right tree layouts
 - **Ghost Nodes**: Automatic handling of circular dependencies with visual indicators

 ### Recipe Management